streaming-across-network/360_video_streaming_across_the_network/README.md

 1. Connect the Meta Quest 2 to your PC and run in ODH the created custom command.
 2. Disconnect and put on the Meta Quest 2.
+3. Refresh the Website on the opened browser to give it permission to access locale data. (one time only)
+4. On the appearing promt enter the IP-address of the streaming server.
+5. Press the playbutton to play the livestream and enlarge it.
+6. Choose the video format of you livestream.
+(180° or 360°)
+7. Enjoy.

 <br>